 2.1 Service Features

 The Samurai Incident Response (IR) Retainer provides incident management, containment, and root cause analysis support to assist with mitigation of incidents.
-The NTT IR team consists of experienced Security Analysts in the NTT Security Operations Centre (SOC) and Incident Response consultancy experts, and is delivered through the Samurai XDR platform.
+The NTT IR team consists of experienced Security Analysts in the NTT Security Operations Centre (SOC) and Incident Response consultancy experts, and is delivered through the Samurai platform.

 - On call 24/7/365 response to incidents